Wolanet/python-portfolioV/README.md

 <h3> 🔹 Documentation </h3>
  The core of this script is within the <b>update_file</b> function, defined right at the beginning. <br />
  The <b>with statement</b> is used with the .open( ) function in read mode (indicated by "r") to open the allow list file.
-This is so that I can have access the the file in Python and then start interacting with it.
+This is so that I can have access to the file in Python and then start interacting with it.
  While you can open files without the <b>with statement</b>, it's good practice to use it as it will help manage the resources by closing the file after exiting the statement.

 <h4> > Convert the string into a list, iterate through the list and update it </h4>